kool-dev/kool/docs/4-Commands/kool-share.md

 ## kool share

-Live share your local environment with anyone, anywhere using an HTTP tunnel.
+Live share your local environment to the internet using an HTTP tunnel

 ```
 kool share [flags]